mitchweaver/bonsai/README.md

 1. **Static Linking**

 All programs should be statically linked.
-No [.dll hell](https://en.wikipedia.org/wiki/DLL_Hell), no searching through the filesystem.
+No [dependency hell](http://en.wikipedia.org/wiki/Dependency_hell), no searching through the filesystem.
 Minimize moving parts.
 Simpler is better.

 2. **Sandboxing**